 How does a Case for Support compliment fundraising efforts?

-Whether conversations with your major or prospective donors are face to face (given our current situation with COVID-19 and the reduction of face-to-face meetings this option may need to sit on the back burner) OR via phone / ZOOM meeting, a Case for Support is the ideal tool to compliment any discussions you are having with a donor about the project.
+Whether conversations with your major or prospective donors are face to face or via phone/Zoom meeting, a Case for Support is the ideal tool to compliment any discussions you are having with a donor about the project.

 During conversation, you have a tangible (whether it be hard or soft copy) and tailored document with eye-catching images to refer to and to bring the project to life.
 You can then leave the document with the donor once the meeting is finished, for them to refer back to at a later time.